 Who is Coric’s coach?

-Coric is currently coached by 29-year-old Croatian Mate Delic, a former player who peaked at No 150 in the world singles rankings.
+Coric is currently coached by Croatian Mate Delic, a former player who peaked at No 150 in the world singles rankings.

 He has earlier worked with Martin Stepanek, Zeljko Krajan, Thomas Johansson, Miles Maclagan, Ivica Ancic, Riccardo Piatti, and Antonio Veic.

 Coric’s highest singles ranking has been No 12, which he first achieved in November 2018. shortly after reaching the final of the ATP Masters Series event in Shanghai.

 After winning the 2022 Cincinnati Masters, he jumped from No 152 in the world to No 29.
 His current ranking and ranking history are available on his ATP Tour profile page.

 How many ATP titles has Borna Coric won?